joinpursuit/Pursuit-Core-Web-React-Group-Project/README.md

-# Pursuit-Core-Web-React-Group-Project
+# Social Media Site

-For this project, in a group, build a Full-Stack Application with Express.js, PostgreSQL and React where users can upload and view images.
+For this group project build a Full-Stack Application with Express.js, PostgreSQL and React where users can upload and view images.
+The application will function like a social media site.

 ## App Specifications

 - Users can create an account and sign in
-- Users have a profile where thery can change their display name and profile image
+- Users have a profile where they can change their display name and profile image
 - Users can post an image with a caption and/or hashtags
 - Users can view images uploaded by other users in their feed

 ### Screens

 Your app should have the functionality outlined below.
 Feel free to add features, and make the UI whatever makes the most sense to your group.

 #### Login and Signup form